Ica-Qin/Resonate-Waves/README.md

 ### **Soldering & Installation**

-In the beginning, we decided to link the LED diodes with the switches so that we do not need to control the diodes separately with additional codes.
+In the beginning, we decided to link the LED diodes with the switches so that we do not need to control the diodes separately with additional code.

 ![circut-sketch](https://github.com/user-attachments/assets/50915ed2-2678-438c-b503-2e54d54c709d)

-But when we finished the soldering process we found that this slight difference with our prototype caused a big problem to our codes.
+But when we finished the soldering process, we found that this slight difference with our prototype caused a big problem with our code.
 So we removed the soldering and designed the circuits again.

 ![final-circut](https://github.com/user-attachments/assets/c9a309e9-bfeb-4cb8-b1b0-1dd048f935a2)